Joint Coverage Regions: Simultaneous Confidence and Prediction Sets: Group Invariance

 This JCR construction inherits the coverage guarantee of general JCRs, as shown below. \begin{theorem} Suppose that for an invariant function $I:\Theta \times \mZ \to \mI$ and for a group $\mG$, $gI(\theta_P,Z) =_d I(\theta_P,Z)$ holds for all $P \in \mP$ and all $g\in \mG$ when $Z\sim P$.
 Then Algorithm \ref{a1} returns a $1-\alpha$-JCR. \end{theorem}

 The proof is in Section \ref{proof:full-group-JCR} in the Appendix.
-If the group is large, randomization may reduce the computational cost, while ensuring coverage. \begin{theorem} In the setting of \Cref{full-group-JCR}, sample $G_{1:K}$ iid from $U$.
+If the group is large, randomization may reduce the computational cost, while ensuring coverage. \begin{theorem} In the setting of \Cref{full-group-JCR}, sample $G_{1:K}$ i.i.d.~from $U$.
 Define where $\alpha'' = \lfloor \alpha(K+1)\rfloor/K$.
 Then $J_{\Gk}$ is a $1-\alpha$-joint coverage region:

 \end{theorem} The proof is given in Section \ref{proof:JCR-infinite-group} in the Appendix.
 Randomization can be viewed as considering the conditional pivot $L(\theta,Z,G_{1:K}) = \big(m(I),m(G_1I),\ldots,m(G_KI)\big)$, whose entries are exchangeable, and thus its distribution is conditionally uniform under the permutation group, given the multiset of its entries.
 Taking the section over $\zc,\xte,g_{1:K}$, we obtain the JCR from \Cref{sample-JCR}.